Sherwin Williams Alabaster Review & Photos

 What Color is Sherwin Williams Alabaster?

-Alabaster is a shade of off white.
-While it has some warmth, I’d consider it to be a more neutral off white paint than other popular whites, like Simply White or White Dove, because the undertones read more beige and less cream/yellow.
+Alabaster is a lovely shade of off white.
+While it has some warmth, I’d consider it to be more of a neutral off white paint than other popular whites, like Simply White or Swiss Coffee because the undertones read more beige and less cream/yellow.

 It’s a great color if you want an off white that has depth, but isn’t on the yellow side.